Command: restore

 -if-replica-exists

-Returns exit code of 0 if no backups found.
+Returns exit code of 0 if no backups are found.
+This flag allows the restore

 -parallelism NUM